artrointel/artrointel.github.io/_posts/2019-04-28-rotating-objects.markdown

   So, We're going to find out the way to rotate the object right way even if the camera view is deformed.

    Previously we've found rotation data by angle-axis from mouse drag, and It was a rotation data in the world coordinate system(WCS).
-That's why we fixed the camera at (0,0,-a).
+That's why we fixed the camera at (0, 0, -a).
 This position is on the z-axis, so we're able to get the rotation data in WCS.
 We're now going to transform the rotation data in WCS to CCS because the display screen would show objects in
   CCS from now on, not WCS anymore.